But when we hurt ourselves.

 Those moments when we slip again into a habit we know is self-destructive.

-A habit we know will bring pain.
-Regret.
-Loathing.
+A nasty little habit we know will bring pain, guilt, regret and general self loathing.

 BUT we do it anyway.